antonioIannotta/LSS-documentation/docs/index.md

 Each of these routes is in charge to recall logic to handle either the user access/registration to the service or to retrieve/update from/to the database the infromation related to the parking slots.

 ##### Backend implementation
+There have been several theoretical consideration to address the
 #### Client

+### CI/CD

 ## Installation